A seaside resort town with a Mediterranean feel and year-round outdoor sporting fun

-A six-minute ferry takes you from the beach to Maejima Island.
+A five-minute ferry takes you from the beach to Maejima Island.
 It's a relaxing trip worth taking for the scenery alone.
 Fishing is the most popular activity on the island, which is known for its delicious oysters.
 The island's main thoroughfare is a great place for cycling, with rental facilities where you can pick up a bicycle.

 You can spend the night on one of the island's bed and breakfasts.